How to Master Coding Interviews: The PTS System

 Can't I figure out these patterns myself?

 You can.
-It takes time and experience to do many problems and figure out patterns.
+It takes time and experience to solve many problems and figure out patterns.
 To quote Issac Newton, "if I have seen further, it is by standing on the shoulders of Giants."
 We've done the leg work for you.
 And we are constantly updating the content to stay up to date with current interview trends.

 2. Templates

 You need to understand the common patterns well and be able to code them bug-free, in 10-15 min during an interview.
 We distilled the pattern code into templates.
-Use the inline editors to practice coding using these templates against test cases.
-Do this as many times until you can code them bug-free quickly.

 3. Speedrun